-Check intake and exhaust screens as well as fan and load elements for foreign objects.
+Check intake and exhaust screens as well load elements for foreign objects.
 Position and install the load bank with consideration given to large cubic airflow requirements, exhaust temperature, and velocity.
 Do not point exhaust at any nearby surface or object that may be adversely affected by high temperature.
 This includes but is not limited to painted surfaces, tar paper, asphalt roofs, water sprinkler heads, fire alarms, and volatile material.

 Do not use in confined spaces.
 The load bank may have to compete with cooling air requirements of a nearby running engine generator set where cooling air intake to a confined space may not be adequate for both engine and load bank.
-Be especially careful not to bounce hot exhaust air off nearby obstructions for re-circulation through the load bank.